Heistergand/NostalgiaForInfinity_wiki/Extra-Tips.md

 here replace usar with whatever the username of the account is and  if u want to change the ports change 3000:3000 to whatever value u want (change the first thing only tbh)

-Now if you dont have port 3000 opened on your firewall you should prolly do that , if not ssh tunnel into the grafana running machine at least then just go to IP:3000 in your browser and tada you should see the grafana login page
+Now if you dont have port 3000 opened on your firewall you should prolly do that , if not ssh tunnel into the grafana running machine at least then just go to IP:3000 in your browser and tada you should see the grafana login page .
+Login with credentials admin (both username and password) then u will be prompted to make a new password , and you will finally get into the main grafana page